scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - The Hop-by-Hop Options header is used to carry optional information that may be examined and processed by every SCION router along a packet's delivery path.
 The Hop-by-Hop Options header is identified by value "200" in the `NextHdr` field of the SCION common header (see [](#common-header)).
 - The End-to-End Options header is used to carry optional information that may be examined and processed by the sender and/or the receiver of the packet.
 The End-to-End Options header is identified by value "201" in the `NextHdr` field of the SCION common header (see [](#common-header)).

-If both headers are present, the HBH Options header must come before the E2E Options header.
+If both headers are present, the HBH Options header MUST come before the E2E Options header.

 **Note:** The SCION extension headers are defined and used based on and similar to the IPv6 extensions as specified in section 4 of {{RFC8200}}.
 The SCION Hop-by-Hop Options header and End-to-End Options header resemble the IPv6 Hop-by-Hop Options Header (section 4.3 in the RFC) and Destination Options Header (section 4.6), respectively.